 Yes, it is good to have life as a basis for living, no doubt.
 But “life” is simply associated with the pursuit of our rights/needs as an assumed condition.
 He might as well have mentioned “the right of thinking” or “breathing,” or other characteristics equally generic.
 Were we to even try to consider it as the real thing, the existence of a legal death penalty alone would violate this “right.”
 Remember that depriving one of a right is a moral evil and that it is the existence of actual rights and the universality attending them that legitimizes positive law and directs civil disobedience when positive law violates human rights (see “Preliminary Thoughts on Civil Disobedience: Natural Rights Issues”).
 Were “life” to be such a right, every citizen would be morally bound in justice to “alter or abolish” the government that violates it with a death penalty.

-This is the error of those who insist on the inviolability of their version of marriage on the basis of tradition (those raising religious objections have a different warrant).
+This is the error of those who insist on the inviolability of their version of marriage on the basis of tradition (those raising religious objections have a different warrant, though it is in the interests of both justifications that they present them as one).
 Marriage is one means of satisfying a human need for love.
 Since homosexual marriage is another way of satisfying that same need, both may be considered as cultural manifestations of a human right.
 Some might attempt to defend child marriage by the same means, but as that violates health rights and so produces contradiction of other needs in persons favoring it, it cannot qualify as a right for this reason: we identify moral error by seeking conflict among those things we take to be needs; finding it forces us to reexamine our values.
 Though our needs have remained unchanged since we first walked on two legs, our understanding of their nature is still evolving.
-Until 1973, opponents of homosexual unions could appeal to the expertise of the American Psychological Association to justify their position that homosexuality, like child marriage, was a disordered relational arrangement, but that position has since been reversed.
+Until 1973, opponents of homosexual unions could appeal to the putative expertise of the American Psychological Association to justify their position that homosexuality, like child marriage, was a disordered relational arrangement, but that position has since been reversed.
 Critics may charge that this reversal impugns the expertise of the APA and treats rights as just another cultural endowment, leading to the common view that “rights” are simply another name for social preference.
-That charge strikes me as a convincing one, but as it is aimed at the human sciences, themselves wholesale trespassers on the public trust, it denigrates psychology rather more than the conception of rights (see “The Calamity of the Human Sciences”).
+That charge strikes me as a convincing one, but as it is aimed at the human sciences, themselves wholesale trespassers on the public trust, it denigrates psychology rather more than the concept of rights (see “The Calamity of the Human Sciences”).
 Cultures and religions change, sometimes for the better, but their obligation to support the satisfaction of our needs remains constant.